 So, we have Reginald and the doctor, and we have Geraldo, whose segments we have already discussed.
 Every other male character is seen expressing emotions in the context of sports, and of those sports-related emotions, only one expresses success or happiness.
-The “I’m for the other team” fan has buck teeth and wears glasses, a bow tie, and spectacles, all of which encode him as not manly enough to play on the team he supports.
+The “I’m for the other team” fan has buck teeth and wears glasses and a bow tie, all of which encode him as not manly enough to play on the team he supports.
 His happiness is short-lived as the angry glares from the crowd chastise him for daring to voice a contrary opinion.
 At first glance, he may seem to be an admirable figure of non-conformist bravery, but his opinion is not really independent; if he were surrounded by like-minded fans of “the other team,” he would be another anonymous conformist.
-Overall, the message in this cartoon is that sports are sources of disappointment and opportunities for failure.
+Overall, the message in this cartoon is that men have emotions over sports, and sports are sources of disappointment and opportunities for failure.

 (Incidentally, yes I do know that I am over-analyzing this cartoon.
 That’s the whole point of this post.)